Cray-HPE/docs-csm/operations/firmware/Updating_Firmware_without_FAS.md

 > **`NOTE`**
 >
-> - On HPE nodes, the BMC firmware is iLO 5 and BIOS is System ROM.
+> - On HPE nodes, the BMC firmware is iLO 5 or iLO 6 and BIOS is System ROM.
 > - The commands in the procedure must be run on `ncn-m001`.
 > - This procedure should only be used if FAS is not available, such as during initial CSM install.
 > - In order to update the firmware or BIOS for `ncn-m001` itself, see [Updating BMC Firmware and BIOS for `ncn-m001`](Updating_Firmware_m001.md).